-Our work on valuations is in progress at the time of writing this report.
+Our work on valuations is now complete.
 We have involved our internal specialists in testing a representative sample of investment property and land and buildings (valued using EUV & FV method), with the remainder of the sample being tested by the audit team.
-Information and explanations to support the valuations have been requested and obtained, and our review of these is well progressed.